kale004/resume/README.md

-This isn't necessary, it is just a test.
+This isn't necessary; it's just a test.